Sound barriers. Concrete overpasses. Amber Alert signs.

-Weary commuters on Interstate 95 have little to see that pleases the eye.
+Weary Florida commuters on I-95 have little to see that pleases the eye.

-And, then, there he is: A smiling goofball, with top hat cocked, a corncob pipe in mouth and his gigantic green mittens hanging over the roof of the Cheney Brothers food distribution headquarters in Riviera Beach.
+And, then, there he is: a smiling goofball, with top hat cocked, a corncob pipe in his mouth and his gigantic green mittens hanging over the roof of the Cheney Brothers food distribution headquarters in Riviera Beach.

-It’s not the holidays until I-95’s northbound road warriors glimpse that big, blinged-out Frosty The Snowman display between 45th Street and Blue Heron Boulevard.
-For many of us, he helps make the season — and the slog home — bright.
+It’s not the holidays until I-95’s northbound road warriors glimpse that big, blinged-out Frosty The Snowman display.
+For many of us, he helps make the season -- and the slog home -- bright.

-Every year, the folks at Cheney Brothers get a “ton” of calls thanking them for this jolly soul, who has been perched on the roof overlooking I-95 since 2004.
+Every year, the folks at Cheney Brothers get a “ton” of calls thanking them for this jolly soul, who has been perched on the roof overlooking I-95 every holiday season since 2004.

 “We know commuters appreciate the reminder of the holiday season,” said Kinna Denowitz, Cheney Brothers’ marketing director.
 “It’s a sign that Christmas is coming.
 It makes people happier when they drive by.”

-The Riviera Beach company Christmas Designers assembles the annual display.
-It’s a big job because Frosty is a big guy — he’s 42 feet wide, 36 feet tall and weighs more than 1,000 pounds, according to the company’s co-owner Leonard Schulz.
+Riviera Beach company Christmas Designers assembles the annual display.
+It’s a big job because Frosty is a big guy --he’s 42 feet wide, 36 feet tall and weighs more than 1,000 pounds, according to the company’s co-owner, Leonard Schulz.

 In an email, Schulz pointed out some fun Frosty facts:

-*Frosty’s a snowbird.
-He was “born” in Hickory, N.C., but moved down here for the season in 2002.
+Frosty’s a snowbird.
+He was “born” in Hickory, North Carolina, and moved down here for the season in 2002.

 Frosty comes in more than 50 pieces.